Updated: Jun 28

 Most lodges reach 100 degrees and sometimes go higher.
 Modesty is appreciated and participants will wear towels or robes in the sweat lodge.

 A Temazcal is similar to a Native American sweat lodge in many ways.
-It’s rooted in ritual and spiritual practice and its primary purpose are for reflection and purification.
+It’s rooted in ritual and spiritual practice, and its primary purpose is for reflection and purification.
 The cave-like structure is often shaped like a womb – symbolic of a place of transition.
-In this tradition, rubbing mud, aloe, or herbs on your body during the ceremony is encouraged.
-After the sweat, you can take a quick cleanse in a nearby cenote.
+In this tradition, rubbing mud, aloe, or herbs on your body during the ceremony is encouraged and after the sweat, you can take a quick cleanse in a nearby cenote.

 The MIKVAH is a traditional bath used for immersion in Judaism to achieve ritual purity.
 There are many reasons to preform the mikvah including personal hygiene, ritual utensil and food preparation, readying a corpse for burial and a traditional procedure for conversion to Judaism.

 Tap water can be used for some of these rituals, however, some impurities require 'living water', which is natural ground or well water.
-The Orthodox and Conservative populations consider the mikvah so important that location and construction of a temple's mikvah are often planned prior to that of the new temple.
+The Orthodox and Conservative populations consider the mikvah so important that location and construction of a temple's mikvah, are often planned before that of the new temple.

-Prepare for a moon bath the same way you would a spiritual bath.
+Prepare for a moon bath the same way you would have a spiritual bath.
 During the full moon, healing potential is at its peak, and mineral absorption is optimised.
 During a new moon, cleansing is at its peak, and the body’s ability to detoxify itself is at its highest potential.
-If you are able to do so, prepare your moon bath near a window or at best outdoors.
+If you can do so, prepare your moon bath near a window or at best outdoors.

 Ingredients for spiritual baths: